nightmode/feri/docs/advanced/api/functions.md

 Type: `function`

-Ensure source and destination are not blank, not the same, and not in each others path.
+Ensure source and destination are not blank, not the same, and not in each other's path.
 Also ensure that the destination is not a protected folder.

 ```
 @return  {*}  Boolean true if both paths are good.
 String with an error message if not.